tamunoWoks/Statistics/Intro.md

 - Overall: Hospital A appears better — due to uneven patient distribution (e.g. more difficult cases in B).

 This reversal is Simpson’s Paradox.

+#### Key Takeaways:
+- Always check if a third variable is influencing results.
+- Analyze subgroups before making conclusions from totals.
+- Be cautious with aggregated data — it can hide or reverse real trends.